Questions authors may have of me:

 Should I avoid hybrid/vanity publishers?

 Some are reputable but many are not.
 I could tell you horror stories.
-It’s usually much more economical to work with an independent editor like myself and then get your manuscript laid out and published by a self-publishing company.
-I recommend authors to BookLocker, but you should also Google “best self-publishing companies.”
+It’s usually much more economical to work with an independent editor like myself and then get your manuscript typeset and published by a typesetter/designer or by a self-publishing company.
+I can refer you to the right professionals and companies.